Play streets

 • Culture change arounds streets, children and play.

-Following on from this, it is possible to infer that making a small increase in the Highways administration budget to enable street play to take place will have profound long-term benefits.
-It may be possible to use funding from public health sources, as in Bristol and Hackney.
+So, a small increase in the Highways administration budget to enable street play to take place could have profound long-term benefits.
+It’s also possible to use funding from public health sources, which has already been done in many council areas.

-It should be remembered that the bulk of the work in opening streets for play is done by residents and so the cost-benefit ratios for this as an effective public health intervention are high.
+The bulk of the work in opening streets for play is done by residents, so the cost-benefit ratios for this as an effective public health intervention are high.

 How much does it cost?